“The only thing we know about the future is that it is going to be different.”Peter Drucker

 For more information about Nottingham’s offerings, visit www.nottinghamadvisors.com or call 716-633-3800.

-Nottingham Advisors, LLC (“Nottingham”) is an SEC registered investment adviser located in Amherst, New York.
+Nottingham Advisors, Inc. (“Nottingham”) is an SEC registered investment adviser located in Amherst, New York.
 Registration does not imply a certain level of skill or training.
 Nottingham and its representatives are in compliance with the current registration and notice filing requirements imposed upon SEC registered investment advisers by those states in which Nottingham maintains clients.
 Nottingham may only transact business in those states in which it is registered, notice filed, or qualifies for an exemption or exclusion from registration or notice filing requirements.
 For information pertaining to the registration status of Nottingham, please contact Nottingham or refer to the Investment Advisor Public Disclosure Website (www.adviserinfo.sec.gov).
 Any subsequent, direct communication by Nottingham with a prospective client shall be conducted by a representative that is either registered or qualifies for an exemption or exclusion from registration in the state where the prospective client resides.

 This newsletter is limited to the dissemination of general information pertaining to Nottingham’s investment advisory services.
 As such nothing herein should be construed as the provision of personalized investment advice.
 The information contained herein is based upon certain assumptions, theories and principles that do not completely or accurately reflect your specific circumstances.
 Information presented herein is subject to change without notice and should not be considered as a solicitation to buy or sell any security.
 Adhering to the assumptions, theories and principles serving the basis for the information contained herein should not be interpreted to provide a guarantee of future performance or a guarantee of achieving overall financial objectives.
 As investment returns, inflation, taxes and other economic conditions vary, your actual results may vary significantly.
 Furthermore, this newsletter contains certain forward-looking statements that indicate future possibilities.
 Due to known and unknown risks, other uncertainties and factors, actual results may differ materially from the expectations portrayed in such forward-looking statements.
 Readers are cautioned not to place undue reliance on forward-looking statements, which speak only as of their dates.
 As such, there is no guarantee that the views and opinions expressed in this article will come to pass.
 This newsletter should not be construed to limit or otherwise restrict Nottingham’s investment decisions.